-This is the fourth post in a series by artist Paul Glenshaw about drawing the bas-reliefs by sculptor John Gregory on the front of the Folger Shakespeare Library building.
+This is the fifth post in a series by artist Paul Glenshaw about drawing the bas-reliefs by sculptor John Gregory on the front of the Folger Shakespeare Library building.
 The series examines the bas-reliefs one by one; each sculpture depicts a scene from a different Shakespeare play.
 Today’s post is about the bas-relief of a scene from Macbeth.

 It is one of the most recognizable props in all of Shakespeare—the Weïrd Sisters’ cauldron of “Double, double toil and trouble” fame.
-Yet in John Gregory’s sculptural depiction of the famous scene from Act VI, sc.1 of Macbeth, the cauldron is small, sitting unobtrusively on the ground.
+Yet in John Gregory’s sculptural depiction of the famous scene from Act IV, sc.1 of Macbeth, the cauldron is small, sitting unobtrusively on the ground.
 But out of it spews a mighty column of smoke, which separates the witches from Macbeth.
 They’re gesturing to him.
 It could be that he’s just entered their cave, saying, “How now, you secret, black, and midnight hags?
 What is ’t you do?”
 To which they reply, “A deed without a name.”
 Or it could be that the apparitions they summon—the Armed Head, the Bloody Child, and the Child Crowned, with a tree in his hand—have just appeared, at which point Macbeth challenges the witches to tell him if Banquo’s descendents will occupy the throne, to which they reply, “Seek to know no more.”

 Either way, Gregory drops us into the moment when Macbeth’s ongoing murderous power grab is about to backfire, as he misinterprets the meanings of the apparitions.
 Macbeth thinks they show he’s secure, but they mean exactly the opposite.
 He doesn’t know it, but his doom is sealed.
 As always, Gregory builds visual tension between the characters to bring the moment alive.